 Taking care of your motorcycle is about looking after both the things you can see; tyres, chain, sprockets, brakes, oil, filters, etc and the things unseen like the air/fuel ratio of your motor under all conditions of use.
-The only way most people can do this is by having their bike on a dyno (there are other methods but unless you want to invest in equipment and are a tech head then not for you).
+The only way most people can do this is by having their bike on a dyno.

-The first thing you need to do is a power run (actually we always do 2) to see what your bike’s power and torque curves look like, and more importantly, what the associated Air/Fuel ratios are like over the rev range.
-Admittedly this is only a brief look but i gives us a good idea of what your engine is doing and where trouble may show up.
+When tuning your motorcycle, the first thing we do is a power run (actually we always do 2) to see what your bike’s power and torque curves look like, and more importantly, what the associated Air/Fuel ratios are like over the rev range.
+Admittedly this is only a brief look but it gives us a good idea of what your engine is doing and where to improve.

 The next step is a dyno tune to modify the fuel mixture to achieve a better tune.
 This will improve the fuel economy, power and torque of your bike.

 We have the latest Woolich Flash Tune and DynoJet software able to tune most makes and models.

 In addition to performance and power gains, it will also make it much nicer to ride by smoothing out the torque and power curves.